-Use the calcount BMR Calculator to find your BMR.
-This is the amount of energy your body uses for basic functions, over time.
-Basic functions include breathing, maintaining body temperature, pumping your blood, and fueling the brain.
+Use the calcount BMR Calculator to find your Basal Metabolic Rate (BMR).
+BMR is the amount of energy your body uses for basic functions, over time.
+Basic functions include breathing, maintaining body temperature, pumping your blood, and fuelling the brain.
 Simply put, the bigger your BMR, the higher your minimum required energy.
 Ever heard someone say that they have a fast metabolism?
 What they mean is that their BMR is high, so that they burn lots of energy relatively quickly even without purposeful exercise.
 Toned people with a high muscle to fat ratio tend to have a relatively high BMR.

 What is Basal Metabolic Rate and why is it important to understand?
 Put simply, it is the number of calories your body needs just to survive.
 Basal Metabolism is the lowest, most basic (basal) life functions (metabolism) your body does in order to keep you alive.

 It is the speed at which your body uses energy when it is basically keeping you alive: it determines how much energy per day your body needs for its basic functions.
 The higher the caloric need, the easier the weight loss will be.

 BMR keeps Running for as long as you Live…

 Think about what your body is doing when you are lying in bad, gazing up at the ceiling.

 Even though you are not “doing anything”, your heart, liver, kidneys, brain and all the other organs are fully functional.

 They stay functioning and using energy for as long as you are alive.

 BMR is your heart, lungs, liver and other essential organs just doing their thing.